jeffparsons/thoughts/rust/slow-builds.md

 This seems to be uncommon in the Rust community.
 But maybe that's just because when people have use cases for this they aren't the kind of use cases they talk about much publicly?

 TODO: Look into whether dylibs or rlibs could be helpful when you know you're using the same compiler version on the same platform, etc. -- what is the experience actually like?
+I think Cargo doesn't actually have any support for linking to rlibs explicitly; it [expects to build everything from source](https://stackoverflow.com/questions/75295758/rust-libraries-with-cargo-rlib)?

 TODO: Look into whether there's any reason to use a cdylib over a dylib if you know you're using the same compiler version.